NOAA Meaningful Watershed Educational Experience

 - Community Engagement (e.g., presentations, social media, event-organizing, messaging at community events/fairs/festivals, mentoring, PSAs, flyers, posters)

-- Civic Action (e.g., town meetings, voting, writing elected officials/decision makers, meeting with elected officials to learn about policy aspects of watershed monitoring and habitat restoration)
+- Civic Action (e.g., town meetings, voting, writing or meeting with elected officials/decision makers)

 Synthesis and conclusions